AntonioVergari/openserverless-site/content/en/docs/reference/runtimes/_index.md

 key-value pairs, where the key is a string and the value is any valid JSON value.
 The dictionaries are canonically represented as JSON objects when interfacing to an action via the REST API or the `ops` CLI.

-- The function must be called `main`
+- The function must be called `main` or exposed as main